springernature/frontend-playbook/css/house-style.md

 Don't use `!important`.
 If you must, leave a comment, and prioritise resolving specificity issues before resorting to `!important`.

+## Preprocessors

+Our preferred CSS preprocessor is [SASS](http://sass-lang.com/) using the [SCSS syntax](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html).

 ### Linting

 Static analysis tools like linters can flag programming errors, bugs and stylistic errors, making your code more robust, readable and maintainable.

-SASS code should be linted with [sasslint](https://github.com/sasstools/sass-lint) using the [Springer Nature `sasslint-config`](https://github.com/springernature/sasslint-config-springernature).
+SASS code should be linted with [sass-lint](https://github.com/sasstools/sass-lint) using the [Springer Nature `sasslint-config`](https://github.com/springernature/sasslint-config-springernature).
 This configuration allows us to maintain consistency between different projects.

 You can check the [README](https://github.com/springernature/sasslint-config-springernature/blob/master/README.md) for details about installing and configuring the tools.

 CSS code (not compiled) should be linted with [styleLint](https://github.com/stylelint/stylelint).
 You can find _an example_ config file in the [config directory](config).

-## Preprocessors

-Our preferred CSS preprocessor is [SASS](http://sass-lang.com/) using the [SCSS syntax](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html).

 ### Nesting